So Much To See...

 I gotta tell ya, this place is fantastic.
 No, that adjective isn’t powerful enough.
 The building itself isn’t tour worthy, but this museum is the most interactive, fun, curious, hilarious, informative, wild experience you can imagine.
 Located just down the road from Edinburgh (say Ed-in-bruh) Castle, if you go to the capital, plan a day here.
 Yes, a full day.
 You will be glad you did!

-Image by Wolfgang Claussen from Pixabay
+Image by Wolfgang Claussen

 St. Peter's Basilica, Vatican City